daniellehernandez/Manhole/README.md

 ![Language](https://img.shields.io/badge/language-Assembly-brown.svg?style=flat-square)
 ![Workability](https://img.shields.io/badge/functionality-Not%20so%20much-red.svg?style=flat-square)

-MANHOLE! is a game derived from the Japanese game of [Brain Wall](https://youtu.be/zL4HSk4MUUw) (aka Human Tetris or Hole in the Wall).
-It is a one-player game in which moving 'walls' having a certain shape or posture of a human has to be imitated by the player.
+*MANHOLE!* is a game derived from the Japanese game of [Brain Wall](https://youtu.be/zL4HSk4MUUw) (aka Human Tetris or Hole in the Wall).
+It is a one-player game in which moving _walls_ having a certain shape or posture of a human has to be imitated by the player.
 With the use of certain keyboard combinations, the player can toggle the movements of the arms and legs.
 Failure to follow the hole in the wall will result to game over.

 How To Play